utecuy/edx-platform/docs/en_us/platform_api/source/enrollment/overview.rst

 Enrollment API Version and Status
 ****************************************

 The Enrollment API is currently at version 1.0.
-We plan on making significant enhancements to this API.
+We plan to make significant enhancements to this API.

 ********************************************